 When looking to change up gears, the process of pressing the clutch and lifting off the accelerator drops your engine speed sufficiently to change into a higher gear and then continue accelerating afterwards.
 Your transmission speed is almost unchanged; the wheels are still travelling nearly as fast as they were, but by dropping the engine speed you have matched it to the gear you want to engage.

 When changing down, the speed of your engine needs to be higher in relation to the speed of the wheels and transmission – which is why if you change down when travelling at speed you will feel the car decelerate noticeably as the engine isn’t rotating fast enough to maintain the current transmission and wheel speed.
-This is called engine breaking.

 Now they are rotating at a faster speed than before, you can depress the clutch again and change down into the next gear as normal having matched the engine speed to the gear you want to change into rather than the one you were in.

-This all happens very quickly – barely a second with practice – and when done correctly will speed up how fast you can change down gears as you don’t have to wait for the transmission/wheel speed to drop before making the change.
+This all happens very quickly – barely half a second with practice – and when done correctly will speed up how fast you can change down gears as you don’t have to wait for the transmission/wheel speed to drop before making the change.

 Not that you would notice however - this technique is now largely redundant.
-Transmissions have advanced to the point where they incorporate the process into their mechanics through the use of synchronisers, which sit between the gears and the clutch and help match their speeds whithout the need of advanced shifting techniques.
+Transmissions have advanced to the point where they incorporate the process into their mechanics through the use of synchronisers, which sit between the gears and the clutch and help match their speeds without the need of advanced shifting techniques.

 We have talked here about how different types of manual transmissions work, including the synchromesh which uses synchronisers, and it provides a better understanding of the processes double clutching affects.

 So now you know what it is, you can…not bother with it.
 Double clutching is now primarily utilised by certain large vehicles and older cars with transmissions that don’t have synchronisers.